Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-will create a new zonefile that contains RRSIG and NSEC resource
+create a new zonefile that contains RRSIG and NSEC(3) resource records, as

-the DNSKEY that belongs to the key in the .private file is not present
+DNSKEY that belongs to the key in the .private file is not present in the

-in the zone, it will be read from the file <base name>.key.
-If that
+zone, it will be read from the file <base name>.key.
+If that file does not

-file does not exist, the DNSKEY value will be generated from the pri-
+exist, the DNSKEY value will be generated from the private key.

-Multiple keys can be specified, Key Signing Keys are used as such when
+Multiple keys can be specified.
+Key Signing Keys are used as such when they

-they are either already present in the zone, or specified in a .key
+are either already present in the zone, or specified in a .key file, and

 OPTIONS

-more readable layout, easier to debug.
-DS records will have a
+readable layout, easier to debug.
+DS records will have a bubblebab-

-bubblebabble version of the data in the comment text, NSEC3
+ble version of the data in the comment text, NSEC3 records will have

 -e date